CheukHoYun/app_for_achievers/README.md

 - Aug.19 19:18: Added the search bar.
 This stuff starts to look pretty.
 - Aug.19 20:35: Things are looking better and I'm more comfortable with bootstrap now.
+- Aug.19 22:50: All buttons have correct appearance now.
+Can't get fetch to work on click, learning about promise now.